Research Training in Immunohematology & Transfusion Medicine

 - Tore Eid, MD, PhD - Assistant Professor of Laboratory Medicine and Cellular & Molecular Physiology, Yale University

-- Richard Torres, MD, MSc - Assistant Professor of Laboratory Medicine, Yale University
+- Richard Torres, MD, MSc - Associate Professor of Laboratory Medicine, Yale University

 - Susan Fink, MD, PhD - Assistant Professor of Laboratory Medicine, University of Washington

 - Daniel Jane-Wit, MD, PhD - Assistant Professor of Internal Medicine (Cardiology), Yale